egeatmaca/php_dashboard/README.md

-# php_dashboard
-A Dashboard Template with PHP & Charts.js
+# A Dashboard Template with PHP & Charts.js

 ## Getting Started
 - Clone the repository